hteumeuleu/caniemail/_features/css-pseudo-element-after.md

     }
 }
 notes_by_num: {
-    "1": "Not supported with non Outlook accounts."
+    "1": "Not supported with non Outlook accounts.", "2": "The pseudo-element is supported but the `content` property is not."
 }
 links: {
     "Can I use: CSS Generated content for pseudo-elements":"https://caniuse.com/#feat=css-gencontent",